A secure way of logging into your servers

 Next, repeat the same thing after clicking on Save public key.
 This time, make sure to give it an extension like ".txt", so you can open it later in a regular text editor.

-On the previous screen, copy the content of the public key to then paste into customer portal
+On the previous screen, copy the content of the public key (from the PuTTy app) then paste into customer portal